rgbarathan/Customer-Churn-Prediction/ASSIGNMENT_ANSWERS.md

 **Value to Users (Customer Service Representatives):**
 The application empowers CSRs to perform their jobs more effectively by:
 - Automatically identifying which customers need immediate attention (risk scoring)
-- Providing AI-generated talking points and answers with confidence scores
+- Providing AI-generated actionable recommendations with specific dollar amounts and success rates
-- Offering personalized retention strategies based on customer profiles
+- Offering personalized retention strategies based on customer risk factors
-- Reducing response time with instant access to 39,000+ knowledge contexts
+- Displaying priority-ranked actions with clear urgency levels and timelines
-- Improving training through interactive practice scenarios
+- Presenting pre-scripted talking points tailored to each customer's situation

 **Combined Value:**
-The integration of both AI tasks creates synergistic value - the classification model identifies WHO needs help (at-risk customers), while the question-answering system tells CSRs WHAT to say (retention strategies).
-This end-to-end solution transforms reactive customer service into proactive retention management.
+The integration of both AI tasks creates synergistic value - the classification model identifies WHO needs help (at-risk customers), while the recommendation engine tells CSRs WHAT actions to take (specific retention offers, discounts, and next steps).
+This end-to-end solution transforms reactive customer service into proactive retention management with measurable, actionable insights.

 ---